0xd4y/Notes/Active Directory/CRTP/README.md

         - add the `-CheckAccess` parameter to check if you have local admin access
     - works by using `Get-NetGroupMember` and `Get-NetSession`
 - you can then extract the user’s TGT with `Invoke-Mimikatz –Command '"sekurlsa::tickets /export/ex"’`
+- find which computers a DA has a session on with `Find-DomainUserLocation`

 ## Kerberoast